aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 The price starts at 30eur plus postage fees.
 (I will also deliver the assembled PCB with all the components in place at a fair aditonal cost).

-**Be supportive of my dedication and work towards technology education and buy me a cup of coffee.
-Link below.**

 <br />
 <br />
 <br />